June 30, 2016

 - Social Security Identity Theft — Stolen social security numbers can be used to take out loans, open credit lines and commit other forms of fraud.

 - Medical Identity Theft — Theft of patient information, including social security numbers, can be used to commit insurance fraud.

 - Child Identity Theft — Minors are common targets since they do not actively monitor use of social security numbers and other identifiers.

 - Synthetic Identity Theft — Some criminals use multiple identifiers to “create” an identity used for criminal activity or other forms of fraud.

 Preventing identity theft is possible by following strict best practices for information security.
 For instance, using shared computers or public Wi-Fi can allow others to potentially unearth personal data through browser cookies and other means.

 Another critical identity theft prevention tactic is to ensure that individuals and organizations all have a document retention strategy that is described through a detailed policy.
 Most documents should be retained for only a limited amount of time, then they must be shredded completely.

 Similarly, old hard drives must be destroyed to prevent data recovery.
 Even hard drives that have been “wiped” or deleted through software can contain traces of personal data that can be pieced together.

 Trust PROSHRED to Reduce Identity Theft Risk

-PROSHRED Chicago uses state-of-the-art technology to completely obliterate your documents, records, hard drives and digital storage media.
+PROSHRED, a secure document destruction service, uses state-of-the-art technology to completely obliterate your documents, records, hard drives, and digital storage media.
 We can also provide certificates of destruction and camera footage to allow our clients to confirm beyond a doubt that their sensitive information has been completely destroyed.